BMC-CS-113/jgrade/README.md

 Next, ping @azpoliak.
 He will add you to the course Gradescope as an instructor.
 From there, your task will be to create a new assignment on gradescope for this example assignment.
+Follow the steps in the Youtube video for creating an assignment.
+You can test the autograder on gradescope by adding any of the mock student submissions from the test submissions directory: https://github.com/BMC-CS-113/jgrade/tree/dev/examples/gradescope/test_submissions

 ## Details